 It was originally used interchangeably with the word Sat.
 Later, the word Sat has been used to mean the absolute truth and Satya has been used to mean the relative truth or worldly truth the nature of which is changing from time to time; where absolute truth is permanent.

-In Gayatri Mantra, seven worlds of Hindu cosmology are mentioned: Bhur, Bhuva, Suva, Maha, Jana, Tapa and Sathyam.
+In Gayatri Mantra mentions seven worlds of Hindu cosmology: Bhur, Bhuva, Suva, Maha, Jana, Tapa and Sathyam.
 The world of Satyam or truth is the supreme world.
 It is a symbolic representation.
 But in Vedanta, the seven worlds correspond to seven psychological planes of consciousness: Anna, Prana, Manas, Vijnana, Ananda, Chit, and Sat.

 Sada Eka Rasa, Sada Eka Rupa.
 The nature of Sat is one essence and one form.